Are you new to the world of planners?

 Something to note, most weekly planners start the week on a Monday.

-The combination layout tends to look like a weekly layout (with all the days listed on the spread) but each day has full time slots listed.
+The hourly layout tends to look like a weekly layout (with all the days listed on the spread) but each day has full time slots listed.
 This is the best of both worlds - a combination of daily and weekly layouts.
 The downside to this layout is having less space for to-dos and other spaces you may want, since having the timeslots takes up a lot of space.

 This layout is good for people who like seeing their week as a whole, but also want or need to plan their days by the hour.